Ziggiphase001/alx-system_engineering-devops/0x00-shell_basics/README.md

 Add script that copy only html file
 Add script that moves file with uppercase
 Add script that removes file with character ~
 Add script that create three directories
+Add script that list contents seperated by comma